Lucy-Bernard/leafline/README.md

 4. Actions update state and may trigger more cycles
 5. Process continues until AI decides to ask user a question or provide final diagnosis

-This creates a truly autonomous diagnostic agent that can gather information, form hypotheses, and make decisions - all driven by AI-generated code.
+This creates an diagnostic agent that can gather information, form hypotheses, and make decisions.

 ---